Dogs and other animals

 Livestock

-In the NT the control of livestock, which includes horses, pigs, cattle, buffalo, sheep, and even bees, is covered by the Livestock Act 2008 (NT) and the Animal Welfare Act 1999 (NT).
+In the NT the control of livestock, which includes horses, pigs, cattle, buffalo, sheep, and even bees, is covered by the Livestock Act 2008 (NT) and the Animal Protection Act 2018 (NT).
 Information about these laws can be obtained from the Stock Inspector at the Department of Regional Development, Primary Industry, Fisheries and Resources (see Contact points).

 Fish